andreasmhallberg/readingnotes/Versteegh, 2004. From Classical Arabic to the Modern Vernaculars.md

 # Versteegh, C.H.M., 2004.
 From Classical Arabic to the Modern Vernaculars.
 In G. Booij et al., eds.
 Morphology: An International Handbook on Inflection and Word-Formation.
-Berlin, New York: de Gruyter, pp. 1740–1754.
+Berlin, New York: de Gritter, pp. 1740–1754.

 [Good overview of the history and forms of variation in Arabic vernaculars.
 Several useful tables comparing features.]

-- Majority view amongst Arabists that Classical Arabic was supratribal variety/poetic koine.
+- Majority view among Arabists that Classical Arabic was supratribal variety/poetic koine.
 Tribal vernaculars had no icraab.
 1741

 - Arabic view that there was only one language in Arab peninsula.
 Recorded variation (*luġāt*) only in lexicon and phonology.
 1741